 Factoring is a product that helps companies that have slow-paying clients.
 These companies usually can’t wait 30 to 60 days to get paid by clients.
-Factoring your invoices provides you with cash that you can use to run your business.
+Factoring solves this problem by financing their invoices.
+It provides businesses with cash that they can use to run the business.
 Companies often use the funds from factoring to:

 - Pay employees

 1. Why use factoring?

 Companies can benefit from using factoring in the following seven situations:

 a) Improve cash flow from slow-paying clients

 The most common reason to use factoring is to improve cash flow due to slow-paying clients.
 Many companies must offer net-30-day terms to larger clients.
 However, the reality is that they can’t afford to wait 30 to 60 days to get paid.

 Slow payments can create persistent cash flow problems for the business.
 These problems can get worse if the company is growing quickly.
 Factoring their accounts receivable provides companies with immediate funds for their invoices.
 This solution eliminates the cash flow problem and provides the liquidity to meet payroll and cover other expenses.